 1. Better Landing Pages

-You need high-quality and in-depth landing pages for each product or service your practice offers.
+It would help if you had high-quality and in-depth landing pages for each product or service your practice offers.
 Each landing page should have a clear call to action and answer all critical questions of the target audience.
 Despite being effective, make sure to update it from time to time.

 - Competitors may copy your healthcare landing page, which leads to duplications and lower conversion.

 - Competitors may craft their landing pages better.